anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 (BRSKI-EST and BRSKI-MASA, see {{RFC8995, Section 2}}), it also describes the architecture for how the voucher may be provided in online mode (synchronously) or offline mode (asynchronously).
-So for the voucher exchange offline mode is basically supported because the vouchers are self-contained signed objects, such that their security does not rely on protection by the underlying transfer.
+For the voucher exchange offline mode is basically supported, because the vouchers are self-contained signed objects, such that their security does not rely on protection by the underlying transfer.

 SZTP {{RFC8572}} is an example of another protocol where vouchers may be delivered asynchronously by tools such as portable USB "thumb" drives.
-However, SZTP does not do signed voucher requests, so it does not allow the domain to verify the identity of the device in the same way, nor does it deploy LDevIDs to the device in the same way.
+However, SZTP does not apply signed voucher requests, so it does not allow the domain to verify the identity of the device in the same way, nor does it deploy LDevIDs to the device in the same way.